About CyberGuards

 Are you hiring?

-We hire experienced penetration testers occasionally.
+Occasionally.
 If you have a strong offensive security background and the certifications to back it up, send a note to [email protected] with a writeup or two.

 How do you handle sensitive findings?